 A 501C3 NONPROFIT ORIGINATION

-is dedicated to teaching and sharing with peoples of all ages, race, and gender.
+is dedicated to teaching and sharing with people of all ages.
 Our focus us relevant and pertinent topics concerning the arts and the natural world.
 We are especially interested in the area where art and the natural world intersect.
 We are also dedicated to bringing art to the community in constructive ways that support community building.

 Wildwood Green Arts is the concept of our founder, Douglas Gilberg.
 Doug has been involved with the ceramic arts as a casual artist for over 45 years and ceramics has been his artistic passion since high school.
 He was looking for a way to bring his passion for ceramics and his knowledge of natural history together in a meaningful way to serve the regional community.
 His background is in operations that specialized in perennial and aquatic plants.
 That experience bestowed upon him a great source and background of knowledge in business management, botany, horticulture, ecology and their interaction in our natural world.